Bursaries, Grants & Scholarships

 All Newnham students have a Tutor (check your CamSIS self-service pages for all your advisors) who can help you find the grants you need.

 Newnham College knows that there are additional expenses that come with studying (books, equipment, travel), and we offer grants for those too.
-Our College book grants, travel grants, equipment grants, opportunity grants and grants for music and sport are not means-tested, and are available to current undergraduates from the UK, EU and Overseas.
+Our College book grants, travel grants, equipment grants, opportunity grants and grants for music and sport are not means-tested, and are available to current undergraduates and clinical students from the UK, EU and Overseas.

 We also know that circumstances change.
 Newnham College takes financial support for students seriously all year round.
 If your financial situation changes, you can speak to your personal Tutor about how to access further support.